 Pepys Inc. is an art collective and parody tech startup founded in 2010 by Artists/Producers Amy Couchoud and Joseph Price.
 We bring together technologists, data analysts, writers, and performers to create real mobile applications and theatrical experiences that challenge our assumptions about our personal relationships with technology.

 - Joseph Price (Producer/Performer) is a playwright, storyteller, and technologist.
 His past Fringe credits include This Digital Life: Basic Instructions for Coping with the 21st Century (Writer/Producer), Hopelessly Devoted (Producer), The Sin Show (Performer), and Logic, Luck and Love (Co-Director).
-He is a member of the faculty of Washington's SpeakeasyDC and has told stories on their stage about wrestling over a garter belt, streaking, and shopping for online prostitutes.
+He is a member of the faculty of Washington's SpeakeasyDC and has told stories on their stage about wrestling over a garter belt, streaking, and his Google Calendar.
 By day he is a business analyst with Threespot, a digital communications agency in Columbia Heights.
 He also hosts The Tongue Party.

 - Amy Couchoud (Producer/Director) is a four-year veteran of the Capital Fringe Festival whose past productions include the sold-out runs of Chocolate Jesus (Director), Chocolate Jesus: The Resurrection (Director), The Sin Show (Co-Director) and Logic, Luck and Love (Co-Director).
 Amy is a director, producer, teaching artist and former stage manager who is proud to have worked at numerous Washington, DC theatres.
 She is a former faculty-member of the Studio Theatre Acting Conservatory and currently teaches at SpeakeasyDC.